-The pools in the lower reaches (Reaches 1 through 4) were significantly larger and deeper than the pools in the upper reaches (Figure 8).
-Many of the pools in Reaches 5 and 6 were small cascade pools formed by cobble and boulders while the larger pools in the lower reaches (Reaches 1 through 4) were usually formed by embedded channel spanning LWD that acted as a log sill.
-The shallower pool depth in the upper reaches above Reach 6 may be attributed to very low flow levels in the stream channel.
+The pools in the lower reaches (Reaches 0 through 3) were significantly larger and deeper than the pools in the upper reaches (Figure 8).
+Many of the pools in Reaches 5 and 6 were small cascade pools formed by cobble and boulders while the larger pools in the lower reaches (Reaches 0 through 3) were usually formed by embedded channel spanning LWD that acted as a log sill.
+The shallower pool depth in the upper reaches above Reach 6 may be attributed to very low flow levels during the summer sampling, increased in numbers of pools, and/or the increase in total area of linear pool habitat in the upper stream section that has developed since 2015.
+These new pools observed in Year 3 (2017) may be a temporal feature due to stream channel migration and instability because of stream channel formation in the modified stream bed due to land slide activity.
 Several of these larger pools in the lower sections also contained additional features such as woody debris and undercut banks that provide complex habitat structure for aquatic organisms.